Frequently Asked Questions (FAQs)

 Can I use a soap beyond the Best Before date?

-Yes, you can use soap beyond the best before, but if the soap has mold, or if it smells bad or is showing signs or rancidity (discolouration) -- its best to toss it out.
+Yes, you can use soap beyond the best before, but if the soap has mold, is greasy, or if it smells bad or is showing signs or rancidity (discolouration) -- its best to toss it out.

 Rancid soap bars may have a wet-feeling, or a slick surface.
 The bar may be orange or rust coloured or may have scattered rusty orange spots.
 Soap makers call this DOS (dreaded orange spots!).
 You can cut out an orange spot but if the bar has lots of orange -- it is best toss it.